ned-chambers/Improving_public_service_response_times_with_NYC311_data/README.md

 5. **Negative response times**:
 - Allows city officials to better understand which types of requests are recorded with erroneous “negative” response times, indicating data entry errors.
-- Helps users understand how to improve the quality of NYC 311 data by identifying problematic data and exploring the factors behind it.
+- Helps users understand how to improve the quality of NYC311 data by identifying problematic data and exploring the factors behind it.
 - Provides stacked bar charts showing volume of “negative” response times by complaint type and by agency.
 - Slicers allow users to filter by:
     - Date created